EU leaders avoid deep rift on gas price cap at energy summit

 Scholz said any dispute was on the method, not the goal.
 “Prices for gas, for oil, for coal, must sink; electricity prices must sink, and this is something that calls for a joint effort by all of us in Europe,” he said.

-Natural gas prices spiraled out of control over the summer as EU nations sought to outbid one another to fill up their reserves for winter.
-The member states have already agreed to cut demand for gas by 15% over the winter.
-They have also committed to filling gas-storage facilities to at least 80% of capacity by November and — as a way of reducing gas-fired power generation — to reducing peak demand for electricity by at least 5%.
+EU countries have already agreed to cut demand for gas by 15% over the winter.
+Plus, European gas storage facilities are already more than 92% full, beating the commitment to reach at least 80% of capacity by November.
+Countries also vowed to reduce peak demand for electricity by at least 5% as a way of curbing gas-fired power generation.

 The question of possible EU gas-price caps has moved steadily up the political agenda for months as the energy squeeze tightened, with 15 countries such as France and Italy pushing for such blunt intervention.